Hamatti/Hamatti/README.md

 I'm also the host of [codebase](https://hamatti.org/codebase), a developer community Youtube show.

+## Advent of Code

+I'm participating in Advent of Code this year too!
+I'm using Python with Jupyter Notebooks to help Santa and the elves to save Christmas.
+Such a nobel cause.

+You can follow my solutions along at [https://github.com/hamatti/adventofcode-2021](https://github.com/hamatti/adventofcode-2021).

 ## Things I've written

 [Humane Guide to Python Errors](https://hamatti.org/guides/humane-guide-to-python-errors/) helps you navigate the error messages of Python programs.